wlfrii/lib_math/README.md

 )
 ```

 The library could then be used by only including the following header file in your source file.
 Note, all the interfaces are defined in `mmath{}` namespace.
-A tiny examples is given as follows.
+A tiny example is given as follows.

 ```c++
 #include <lib_math/lib_math>